-We detected 1,766 customers using Amazon Connect and 128 companies that churned or ended their trial.
+We detected 1,770 customers using Amazon Connect, 137 companies that churned, and 5 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (12%) and the most common company size is 11-50 employees (33%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 Source: Analysis of 100 job postings that mention Amazon Connect